aam051102/ahlgreen-net/views/articles/src/content/openbound-animations.md

 ### flipX

-`flipX` is a boolean (true/false) value determining whether or not the animation (images) should be flipped.
+`flipX` is a boolean (true/false) value determining whether or not the images should be flipped.
 Optional.

 ### flipY

-`flipX` is a boolean (true/false) value determining whether or not the animation (images) should be flipped.
+`flipX` is a boolean (true/false) value determining whether or not the images should be flipped.
 Optional.

 ### sliced